Inventorum-Development-Team/IDT_XCOM_Reach/README.txt

-Reach: The Fall, a total conversion by the Inventorum Development Team
+Reach: The Fall, a total conversion by the Inventorum Development Team for OpenXcom Extended

 A small total conversion, focused on the Fall of Reach: a major battle in the Halo universe, fought on the fortress world.
 Six weeks of intense combat for the humankind's main military hub and one of the last human-controlled worlds.
 #Halo Wars style mod - Created in 2014 by Diemaco for no good reason, improved and expanded in 2021-2022 by the Inventorum Development Team 'cause we love Halo